 Chicken pot pie from scratch can be cumbersome to pull off.
 A lot of short cut recipes are full of canned soups.
-I dislike opening cans so that doesn’t work for me.
+I really dislike opening cans so that doesn’t work for me.
 This chicken pot pie casserole recipe is a hybrid of those, whipping up an easy cream soup replacement and using store bought biscuits instead of making dough.

 This post contains affiliate links.
 I make a commission for purchases made through those links.